10 Rainy Day Dog Activities to Keep Pups Entertained

 Use puzzle toys to keep your dog from bein’ bored AF.
-They’re entertaining, mentually stimulating, and best of all, keep dogs out of trouble.
+They’re entertaining, mentally stimulating, and best of all, keep dogs out of trouble.
 For a DIY option (bc how were you supposed to know it would rain today?
 You’re not a meteorologist!), put some treats in a muffin tin and cover them with tennis balls.

 5. Schedule a Doggy Play Date

 If your dog is a social butterfly, invite her best pal over for an indoor play date.
 Set out some puzzle toys, old towels for tug-of-war, and boxes for an obstacle course.
-Just make sure neither of the dogs have issues with resource guarding before you put out the good good toys.
+Just make sure neither of the dogs have issues with resource guarding before you put out the good toys.
 For the rowdy crowd, stick ‘em in the basement or garage, or use gates to fence off any valuables or breakables.

 6. Do Agility Training

 Put those zoomies to good use and channel that energy into an at-home agility course.
 You can find plenty of agility equipment online, but there are even more things in your home that you can use to make your own!